 Sulfonylureas (SUL-fah-nil-YO-ree-ahs) stimulate your pancreas to make more insulin so have the potential to make glucose go too low.
-They also contribute to weight gain, especially when used with insulin.
+They also contribute to weight kidneys.
+INVOKANA or canagliflozin.
+Side effect gain, especially when used with insulin.
 Name: Glucotrol (glipizide), Micronase.
-Diabeta or Glynase are all glyburide.
-The one used most often now is AMARYL or glimepiride.
+Diabeta or Glynase are Some urinary tract infections and yeast, easily all glyburide.
+The one used most often now is AMARYL treated with over the counter medication. or glimepiride.